 The English language is so beautifully complex, isn’t it?

-Last, and let’s have fun with this one, let’s learn some oronyms.
+Last, and let’s have fun with this one: oronyms.
 These are groups of words that sound the same but are spelled differently.
-A very cool example is realize, real eyes, real lies – I just got chills thinking about how crazy that is.
+A very cool example is realize, real eyes, real lies – I just got chills thinking about how wonderful that is.

 Props to someone who can post their own exciting oronyms.
 No Googling.
 Use your brain writers!